ICS 33: Intermediate Programming with Python

 Reinforcement exercises

 Roughly corresponding to each week's lecture material will be a collection of reinforcement exercises, whose role is to help you assess your knowledge of each topic.
-Think of these as "Things you should expect to be able to do and/or explain if you understood this topic well," so they are a sort of measuring stick that you can use to gauge your understanding.
-They do contribute to your grade (see below), but also contribute to your ensuring that you leave this course with what you came for.
+Think of these as "Things you should expect to be able to do and/or explain if you understood recent topics well," so they are a sort of measuring stick that you can use to gauge your understanding.
+They do contribute to your grade (see below), but also contribute to ensuring yourself that you'll leave this course with what you came for.

 These exercises will be released as they are available.
 Asking when these will be available will not make them available; they'll be posted when they are.